iamarnav23/HUL-Financial-Model/README.md

 Wanted to learn more about how real companies are analysed in finance.
 Practiced concepts useful for campus placements and internships.
-- Helpful for CA, MBA, or commerce background students.

 Tools Used